David C. Driskell Center: Background and founding

 and art history.
 Raised in Wilmington, North Carolina, and trained as an artist at both Howard University and Catholic University in Washington, D.C., Driskell taught at several historically black colleges and universities early in his career, including Talladega College, Howard, and a decade at Fisk University.
 In 1976 Driskell joined the faculty at UMD, eventually serving as the chair of the art department and Distinguished University Professor of Art before his retirement in 1998.

 The Driskell Center was founded in 2001 by UMD, three years after Driskell's retirement from the university.
 Driskell continued to support the center's collections, exhibitions, and research until his death in April 2020 in Washington, D.C.
+Curlee R. Holton, a longtime artistic colleague of Driskell's, was director of the center until 2023.
+Art historian and UMD professor Jordana Moore Saggese succeeded Holton as director in July 2023.

 Collections

 Art collections

-The Center houses an extensive collection of artwork by a wide range of African-American and Afro-diasporic artists.
+The center houses an extensive collection of artwork by a wide range of African-American and Afro-diasporic artists.
 Driskell and his wife Thelma G. Driskell donated significant portions of their personal collections to the center, both before and upon David's death, including many works by Driskell himself.
 The art collection is organized into several sub-collections, including the Driskells' collections, several collections grouped by major donations and bequests, and acquisitions made by the Driskell Center.

 Artists in the art collection include Emma Amos, Benny Andrews, Radcliffe Bailey, Richmond Barthé, Romare Bearden, John T. Biggers, Camille Billops, Louis Delsarte, Aaron Douglas, Melvin Edwards, Meta Vaux Warrick Fuller, Sam Gilliam, Loïs Mailou Jones, Paul Keene, Jacob Lawrence, Samella Lewis, Faith Ringgold, Preston Sampson, Augusta Savage, John T. Scott, Lou Stovall, Alma Thomas, James Lesesne Wells, Walter H. Williams, William T. Williams, Deborah Willis, Hale Woodruff, James Van Der Zee, and Driskell himself.

+In 2024 the center unveiled its first permanent work of public art, David's Dream (2023), an abstract sculpture by artist Melvin Edwards commissioned by the center in Driskell's honor.